12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 By Mike Still – Live Travel Teach

-South Korea isn’t usually perceived as a dangerous place but the truth is the armistice between their northern cousins meaning they just agreed to stop shooting but never actually ended the war.
+South Korea isn’t usually perceived as a dangerous place, but the truth is the armistice between its northern cousins means they just agreed to stop shooting, but never actually ended the war.

-The last few decades have all seen warning shots fired across the border occasionally killing military or civilians unfortunate enough to be there.
-But in spite of these regular military exchanges, South Korea was an extremely safe place for me to live and travel around.
+The last few decades have all seen warning shots fired across the border, occasionally killing military or civilians unfortunate enough to be there.
+Despite these regular military exchanges, South Korea was an extremely safe place for me to live and travel.

 You can even take a tour of Panmunjom, the blue negotiation buildings that are exactly on the border, half in each country.

-The only time I ever heard of things going missing or getting stolen in South Korea, there was one common theme, alcohol.
+The only time I ever heard of things going missing or getting stolen in South Korea, there was one common theme: alcohol.
 Koreans love their drinking culture, games, and especially noraebangs (small group karaoke rooms).
-The only thing should worry about when in South Korea is to take extra care when you sample the rice wine
+The only thing you should worry about when in South Korea is to take extra care when sampling the rice wine

 Qatar